QuangDta/Olist_Ecommerce_Dashboard/README.md

-# E-commerce Analytics Pipeline using Olist Dataset
+# E-commerce analytics pipeline using Olist Dataset

 ## Project overview

 This project implements an end-to-end data analytics pipeline for the **Olist Brazilian E-commerce Public Dataset**, a real-world dataset containing over 100,000 records of e-commerce transactions from Brazil.
-The pipeline simulates a modern data platform (inspired by Sapo's systems) and culminates in interactive **Power BI dashboards** for visualizing key business metrics, trends, and insights in e-commerce performance.

 ### Objectives
 - Ingest and process raw CSV data into a structured data warehouse.
 - Perform data cleaning, transformation, and modeling to enable scalable analytics.